-Reporting suspected child abuse to Child Protection Services or the Police does not constitute a breach of privacy laws because these disclosures are specifically permitted under the Children Youth and Families Act 2005 and the Privacy and Data Protection Act 2014, or the equivalent legislation in other jurisdictions.
+Reporting suspected child abuse to Child Protection Services or the Police does not constitute a breach of privacy laws because these disclosures are specifically permitted under the Information Privacy Act 2009 (Qld), or the equivalent legislation in other jurisdictions.

 Disclosure of information to Child Protection Services in good faith does not constitute unprofessional conduct or a breach of professional ethics.
 This means that you cannot be successfully sued or suffer formal adverse consequences in your work.